esling/esling.github.io/_pages/atiam-ml-1-nearest-neighbors.md

 <div markdown = "1">

-In a first step, we can use the nearest-neighbor method to devise a very simple *querying* system.
+First, we can use the nearest-neighbor idea to devise a very simple *querying* system.
 This type of method is typically used in many systems such as *Query By Humming (QBH)* softwares (similar to [Shazam](http://www.shazam.com/)).
 As previously, we provide a baseline code in the main script.
-This allows to create a $$ N x f $$ distance matrix `dataMatrix` corresponding to the features of the $$ N $$ elements of the datasets.
+First, we create a $$ N x f $$ distance matrix `dataMatrix` corresponding to the features of the $$ N $$ elements of the datasets.
 We selected here only the *SpectralCentroidMean, SpectralFlatnessMean* and *SpectralSkewnessMean* features.
+Then, after your code is filled, the `dist` matrix should contain the mean distances (eventually, for various types of distances), which will then be sorted to the `nnIDs` vector allowing to select the nearest neighbors.

 </div>{: .notice--blank}

 <div markdown="1">
 **Exercise**

-  1. Complete the code to compute the set of distances between a random element and the rest of the dataset.
+  1. Compute the set of distances between a random element and the rest of the dataset.
   2. Complete the plotting code in order to plot the element and its 10 nearest neighbors.
   3. Check that you obtain plots similar to those displayed below.
-  5. Implement the $$l_{p}$$, *Cosine* and *correlation* distances
+  4. Implement the $$l_{p}$$, *Cosine* and *correlation* distances
-  4. Try the same piece of code by varying the distances and the `usedFeatures`.
+  5. Try the same piece of code by varying the distances and the `usedFeatures`.
-  5. What can you tell about the discriminative power of features?
+  6. What can you tell about the discriminative power of features?
+  7. What other steps should we perform on the features?
-  6. (Optional) Extend your code to include temporal features
+  8. (Optional) Extend your code to include temporal features
-  7. (Optional) Extend your code to a fully functional *Query-By-Example* (QBE) system.
+  9. (Optional) Extend your code to a fully functional *Query-By-Example* (QBE) system.

 </div>{: .notice--info}